LeonBrasseler/HUK/README.md

-# Code for the Data science coding Challenge
+# Data Science Coding Challenge

-Trained a GLM model and a simple NN model to calculate the claim amount per year based on the provided input features.
+This project involves training a Generalized Linear Model (GLM) and a simple Neural Network (NN) model to predict the annual claim amount based on provided input features.
+The dataset is highly imbalanced, with most contracts not resulting in a claim, making the data sparse.
+Additionally, some claims are extremely high, leading to skewed data.

-# Train
+## Files

+### `train.py`
-Runs both models after each other and prints their MAE
+Runs both models sequentially and prints their Mean Absolute Error (MAE) and Root Mean Square Error (RMSE).

-# glm.py
+### `glm.py`
-Trains a GLM model to predict the claim amount per year based on the provided input features.
+Trains two GLM models to predict the annual claim amount based on the provided input features.

-# nn.py
+The model is split into a frequency model trained using a Poisson distribution and a log link function and a severity model using a Gamma distribution.
+The final prediction is the product of the frequency and severity models.

+### `nn.py`
-Trains a simple NN model to predict the claim amount per year based on the provided input features.
+Trains two simple NN models to predict the annual claim amount based on the provided input features.

-# data_load.py
+Similar to the GLM model, the NN model is split into a frequency model predicting the probability of a claim and a regression model predicting the severity.

+### `data_load.py`
-Loads the data from the provided arff file and converts data types.
+Loads the data from the provided ARFF file and converts data types.

-# data_vis.py
+### `data_vis.py`
-Visualizes the data to get a better understanding of the data.
-Simple correlation and distribution plots.
+Visualizes the data to provide a better understanding through simple correlation and distribution plots.